 IK Multimedia offers a standalone application and DAW plug-in for their compact synth that allows you to effortlessly adjust parameters using either an iOS device, Mac, or PC.
 Outside of the standard controls offered on the synth, the app adds extra controls to fine-tune the tone further and easily save presets.
-In addition, the UNO Synth can be used as a midi controller when using your DAW.

 The device is small, lightweight, and portable.
 They can be powered by a USB or four AA batteries inserted into the device’s base.
 They offer a hundred presets to sift through to whet your synth palate, and you can use eighty of those presets to store your musical creations.

 In addition, you will have a sixteen-step sequencer available to record loopable passages and phrases.
 You can use the sequencer to record in real-time or in steps.
 Once a pattern has been created, you can use alt recording to alter parameters for each step while the sequences play back.

 The companion application can save patches to your mobile or desktop device.
 However, only one patch can be saved and loaded at a time, making transferring whole batches of patches a tiring affair.

 Especially when looking into downloading third-party patches since if the batch covers all eighty tweakable patches, you would need to load each one individually up to eighty times.
 In addition, the USB connection for powering the UNO Synth can create a noisy output.

 Therefore, IK recommends using a USB isolator when connecting the synth to a device.
 Lastly, the companion app is only available on apple based mobile devices.

 If you use an iOS device, you can get the most out of the UNO when using it on the go.

 KORG released their first pint-sized analog synth in 2010 and have, a few years later, added to that collection with the Monotron Duo.
 They offer features similar to the original Monotron and a few welcome changes that make them a great addition to any studio.